TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security.md

 A Tyk security policy incorporates several security options that can be applied to an API key.
 These include [Partioned Policies]({{< ref "basic-config-and-security/security/security-policies/partitioned-policies.md" >}}) and securing by [Method and Path]({{< ref "security/security-policies/secure-apis-method-path" >}}).

 See [Security Policies]({{< ref "basic-config-and-security/security/security-policies" >}}) for more details.

+### DAST

+If you are deploying your application to production, you may want to test the security first to be sure that the previous rules are well enforced.
+Read the [DAST]({{< ref "basic-config-and-security/security/dast" >}}) section to learn more about dynamic application security testing.